 As a child, Morris did many odd jobs to help support his family.
 He later joined the Wisconsin National Guard’s 107th Quartermaster Regiment, Company B, to help support his family.

 On October 18, 1940, Morris’ company was federalized and sent to Camp Beauregard for training.
-During the late summer of 1941, Morris was sent to Louisiana to take part in Louisiana Maneuvers.
+During the late summer of 1941, the unit was sent to Louisiana to take part in Louisiana Maneuvers.

 After the maneuvers at Camp Polk, Louisiana, Morris was convinced by members of A Company, 192nd Tank Battalion, which was also from Janesville, to transfer to the company which was looking for replacements for men released from federal service.
 Morris volunteered to join A Company and was transferred to the company.